nick-otter/nick-otter.github.io/_posts/2023-06-17-Learning Techniques.md

 tags: personal
 ---

-Here are some learning techniques that are useful.
+Here are some useful learning techniques.

 ```
 “Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius—and a lot of courage—to move in the opposite direction.”